tsuACM/truman_acm_website/_pages/events.markdown

 **Game Jam**

 ACM will be holding a game jam beginning in February!
-The kickoff will be at our **February 12th meeting**, and judging and awards will take place at the meeting after, February 26th.
-Check back soon for more details.
+Check the [game jam page][GJ] for more details.

 <br/>